hax/async.js/README.md

 There are also many other libraries which provide the same functionality such as [co](https://github.com/tj/co).
-The advantage of this project is, it's very simple, only 40 lines code :)
+The advantage of this project is, it's very simple, only [30 lines code](https://github.com/hax/async.js/blob/master/src/index.js) :)

 ## Introduction